Grit for Chickens: When in Doubt, Put it Out

 Start chicks on grit once they leave the brooder and are introduced to outside forage and feed sources that are not solely a pellet or crumble (grass, greens, bugs) and/or once you start feeding scratch or any grains.

-Lay on the Calcium
+Lay out the Calcium

 Laying hens require much more calcium (three to four times) in their diet to support laying and to create eggs with hard shells.
 Feeding layer feed will keep laying hens healthy and productive.
 But extra calcium is essential to help prevent thin eggshells, birds that eat their own eggs, and prolapse.
 Eggshells consist primarily of calcium carbonate, the same material found in oyster shells.
 Likewise, calcium supplements are typically ground-up oyster shells or natural calcium stones.
 These dissolve in the hens’ digestive tract and add calcium to their diet.